sd2379/docs-oxd-prod/3.1.0/sources/conf/index.md

 * op_host - must point to a valid
 [Gluu Server CE installation](https://gluu.org/docs/ce/3.0.1/installation-guide/install/).
 (Sample : "op_host":"https://idp.example.org")
+* op_discovery_path - path to discovery document.
+For example if it's `https://example.com/.well-known/openid-configuration` then path is blank ``.
+But if it is `https://example.com/oxauth/.well-known/openid-configuration` then path it `oxauth`
 * authorization_redirect_uri - URL that the OpenID Connect Provider (OP) will redirect the person to after  successful authentication
 * post_logout_redirect_uri - URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed
+* redirect_uris - additional URLs that the OpenID Connect Provider (OP) will use to redirect the person to after  successful authentication
 * response_types - JSON array containing a list of the OAuth 2.0 response_type values that the site is declaring that it will restrict itself to using
 * grant_type - JSON array containing a list of the OAuth 2.0 Grant Types that the Client is declaring that it will restrict itself to using
 * acr_values - specified authentication method (basic, duo, u2f)